neuecc/ZeroFormatter/README.md

   -u, --unuseunityattr       [optional, default=false]Unuse UnityEngine's RuntimeInitializeOnLoadMethodAttribute on ZeroFormatterInitializer
 ```

-> Note:zfc.exe is currently only run on Windows.
+> Note: zfc.exe is currently only run on Windows.
 It is .NET Core's [Roslyn](https://github.com/dotnet/roslyn) workspace API limitation but I want to implements to all platforms...

 Generated formatters must needs register on Startup.
 By default, zfc generate automatic register code on `RuntimeInitializeOnLoad` timing.